 The above guiding principles / policy will be reviewed on a regular basis and any changes will be approved by the Board of Directors prior to publication and implementation.

-This Group Tax Policy was approved by the Board of Marex Spectron Group Limited on 23 September 2021.
+This Group Tax Policy was approved by the Board (through its delegation to the Board Audit and Compliance Committee) of Marex Group plc on 20 September 2022.